trek-view/sequence-maker/README.md

 ### Output

-Sequence maker will generate new photo files with JSON objects with destination connections printed under the [XMP] `Notes` tag:
+Sequence maker will generate new photo files with JSON objects with destination connections printed under the [EXIF] `ImageDescription` tag:

 ```
 {